simonesestito/shops-queue-android/README.md

 This is a project made for my graduation exam.
 In the last year we usually study Java, and that's what determined the language to use for the app, instead of Kotlin.

-It was created during Coronavirus lockdown in Italy.
-The idea came from [a post on Facebook](https://m.facebook.com/story.php?story_fbid=2814783488643375&id=310949775693438) written in March 2020 by the Italian minister of Agricultural, Food and Forestry Policies.
+It was created during the Coronavirus lockdown in Italy.
+The idea came from [a post on Facebook](https://m.facebook.com/story.php?story_fbid=2814783488643375&id=310949775693438) written in March 2020 by the Italian Minister of Agricultural, Food and Forestry Policies.
 It's also inspired by the system most post offices already use to save time.

 <a name="features"></a>
 ## Features